raymanish/python/README.md

 # python
+copy and save the program.
-coppy the program and paste it on pycharm and then execute the program by running it
+and them paste it on pycharm.
+then run the program.